Extended car warranties provide peace of mind knowing that major repairs on your vehicle will be covered after the manufacturer’s warranty expires.

-You can’t go to just any mechanic when you file a claim through Endurance, but you do have a fair number of choices that are chosen to protect you and your new car.
-You can either go directly to your dealership for repairs or go anywhere that’s licensed by the National Institute for Automotive Service Excellence.
+You can’t go to just any mechanic when you file a claim through Endurance.
+However, you do have a fair number of choices that are chosen to protect you and your new car.
+You can either go directly to your dealership for repairs or anywhere that’s licensed by the National Institute for Automotive Service Excellence.

 There are over 300,000 of these locations across North America, so you’ll easily be able to find one nearby.
-Whether your mom-and-pop repair shop qualifies is a toss-up, but you will be guaranteed quality workmanship through this claims process.
+Whether your mom-and-pop repair shop qualifies is a toss-up.
+However, you will be guaranteed quality workmanship through this claims process.

 When you need a claim resolved with your car Endurance provides you with a rental car, regardless of how long your repairs take.